 The Institute of Tropical Medicine, Travel Medicine and Human Parasitology is also an important institution in Tübingen's infection research.
 It has been selected as a center of excellence by the state of Baden-Württemberg and is one of the world's leading institutes for research into often fatal tropical diseases.
 One area of core research here is the development and clinical testing of new drugs and vaccines to treat Plasmodium falciparum, which causes malaria.
 The institute also conducts research into viral hepatitis, multi-resistant tuberculosis and a variety of worm infections.
 One of its key partners is the Albert Schweitzer Hospital and Centre de Recherches Médicales de Lambaréné (CERMEL) in Gabon.

-Additional research institutions and projects in this area
+Additional institutions and projects

 Interpreting plant signals

 The cell, containing all genetic information of an organism, is the key component of all living things.
 The physiological mechanisms that underpin life are the subject of molecular biology.
 Research at the Center for Plant Molecular Biology (ZMBP) is on mechanisms at the cellular and molecular level which influence plant growth and sensory perception.
 Many of the questions about the complex processes in plants can only be answered with input from a number of different disciplines.
 Therefore, the ZMBP has taken an interdisciplinary approach since its founding in 1999.
 Using the model organism thale cress (Arabidopsis thaliana) and widely-cultivated plants such as tomatoes and maize, the researchers are investigating how plants grow and develop, how they communicate with each other and with other living things, as well as how they adapt to environmental influences and changes – such as pests and diseases, drought, and competition for nutrients.
 Basic research at the ZMBP is a valuable contribution to secure food supply for a growing world population – not least against the background of climate change.